mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/migrating-to-different-cloud.md

 Before following the steps described on this page, make sure that you have met the following prerequisites:

 * Ensure that your app is on a [supported version](/releasenotes/studio-pro/lts-mts/) of Mendix.
 For the best level of support, use a long-term support version.
-* Have a [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) node available.
-To request a licensed Cloud Node, request one through the [Request New App Node](https://newnode.mendix.com/) app.
+* Have a licensed cloud node available to use as your target node.
+For details on how to request a new node, see [Requesting a New Licensed App Node](/community-tools/support/new-app-node-request-template/#new-node).
+You can specify the hosting type and region during this app request process.
 * Have the [Technical Contact](/developerportal/general/app-roles/#technical-contact) role for both of your cloud nodes.
 * Create two new temporary Free Apps without Free App environments.
 For instructions on unlinking a Free App from its environment, see [Licensing Mendix Cloud Apps](/developerportal/deploy/licensing-apps/#unlink).

 ## 4 Migrating the App

-To manually migrate your app to a different node in Mendix Cloud, follow the steps in the sections below.
+To manually migrate your app to a new node, follow the steps in the sections below.
 Those steps are summarized in this graphic:

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/mxcloudv4/migrating-to-v4/migratev4.png" alt="" >}}